universidad-zaragoza/PACS/problems/problems.md

 1. Please briefly respond to the following questions: ¿Is a concurrent application always parallel? ¿Is a parallel application always concurrent?

-1. According to Amdahl's Law, for a program where the sequential part represents the 15% of the total, what would be the potential speed-up for a 16-core machine.
+2. According to Amdahl's Law, for a program where the sequential part represents the 15% of the total, what would be the potential speed-up for a 16-core machine.

-1. Can a processor execute instructions from two different instruction sets?
+3. Can a processor execute instructions from two different instruction sets?

+4. Enumerate what are the key design features of GPUs to allow a very fast context switching of wavefronts.

+5. Explain what the conditional branching problem is on GPUs and how it is solved:

+# Test Questions

+1. The Local Data Share (LDS) cache on a GPU is used to:

+	a) Amplify the regular cache bandwidth
+	b) Execute atomic instructions
+	c) Synchronization of wavefronts
+	d) All of the above
+	e) None of the above

-# Problems
+# Exercises

 1. The doc product algorithm takes two vectors of the same length and returns a single number.
 The number is the sum of the products of the corresponding